richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 You're probably eager to see the feedback data from your recent Viva Glint survey and to share these results with your team.
 Because [Company name] knows response data is impacted by how safe employees feel in providing feedback, minimum response thresholds were assigned to uphold the confidentiality of your team.
 If this minimum confidentiality threshold isn't met, some of your results may not include data.​ [Read about protecting your peoples' confidentiality](/viva/glint/setup/quick-guide-confidentiality).

-Additionally, if you had fewer than five employees survey responses, your team won't have a results report.
+Additionally, if you had fewer than five employees survey responses, your team won't see a results report.
 To protect confidentiality, your team’s data rolls up into the next level, so your team is represented in your direct manager’s report.
 Your manager can share their team's broader survey results with you and you can use these [Broader Team Insights (BTI)](/viva/glint/reports/broader-team-insights) as a starting point for your team’s conversation.
 Begin your conversation using the rollup results and then steer the conversation toward results pertinent to your group. ​

 Survey scores are a starting point for a conversation that involves your team in identifying Focus Areas to improve engagement.
 Even if you have just a few responses, or limited views of your results, you should still foster a rich conversation with your team. ​